-Driving while pregnant can be a bit scary for a lot of mums, especially if it’s their first time.
+Driving when pregnant can be a bit scary for a lot of mums, especially if it’s their first time.
 There’s certainly that extra level of worry when driving while pregnant and some mums may even assume that getting behind the wheel while expecting is unsafe.

 But you needn’t worry too much, as long all other aspects of the pregnancy are going okay and you’re feeling fine and healthy, it’s totally okay for expectant mums to drive as much as you need.

 Naturally, you might have to tailor your driving experience to accommodate your bump and there a few extra precautions you may want to take – just in case.

 For any mums-to-be, proud partners or supportive friends who are worried about any part of driving when pregnant, we’ve put together this handy guide full of the UK laws and recommendations for pregnant drivers plus some helpful tips and advice to make your journey safer and more comfortable.

 As of 2018, there are currently no laws which stop pregnant women from getting behind the wheel at a point during the pregnancy.
 Obviously, all existing driving laws still apply to pregnant drivers, so you must ensure that you’re in a fit and proper condition to drive.

 Hopefully, you won’t have taken any illegal drugs or drunk more than the legal limit of alcohol, but you might find you’re more tired and less able to concentrate while driving.
 While this is not strictly illegal, any serious accidents that happen if you’re asleep behind the wheel can result in a dangerous driving charge.